jo3-l/blog/content/about.md

 distributed Discord bot for which I am an administrator and code contributor.
 I have written [120+ patches](https://github.com/botlabs-gg/yagpdb/commits?author=jo3-l) for YAGPDB over the years.
 Highlights include

 - implementing multiple language features and security hardening for YAGPDB's custom scripting engine;
-- collaborating with other contributors to move the documentation off GitBook to Hugo, greatly reducing load time;
+- collaborating with other contributors to move the documentation off GitBook to Hugo, cutting load time for tens of thousands of viewers;
 - and migrating multiple legacy plugins away from GORM to SQLBoiler, impacting a couple hundred million database rows.

 The latter change, to the great dismay of myself and the YAGPDB engineering team, unintentionally took down production for several hours.
 Ask me about it!

 Other than the main YAGPDB project, I have also built a [language server and VS Code extension](https://github.com/jo3-l/yag-template-lsp) for YAGPDB's custom scripting language.
 As part of this work, I implemented an [error-tolerant and lossless parser](https://github.com/jo3-l/yag-template-lsp/tree/main/crates/yag-template-syntax) generating a CST with rowan and [scope resolution](https://github.com/jo3-l/yag-template-lsp/tree/main/crates/yag-template-analysis/src/scope).